TDIU – Qualifying to get a 100% VA Rating for Unemployability

 In fact, many veterans do that because their service-connected disabilities that are service connected are the same ones used by Social Security to render them disabled.
 There is no reason you should not be able to receive both Social Security Disability and VA TDIU benefits to compensate you more fully for the effects of your disabilities.

 You will have to prove your claim in both forums, but there is no bar to receiving both of those at the same time.
 Also, neither benefit offsets for the other.
 You can receive the full amount of each benefit.

 What if I receive Social Security Disability?

 If you are receiving Social Security Disability benefits, the law requires VA to review that rating (and associated records) in making its own decision regarding your employability.
-While being 100% disabled according to the Social Security won’t require the VA to issue a TDIU rating, it can help significantly if your social security disability is the same as your service connected disability.
+While being 100% disabled according to the Social Security won’t require the VA to issue a TDIU rating, it can help significantly if your Social Security disabilities are the same as your service-connected disabilities.